-- Informs students on the dangers of drug and alcohol abuse.
+- Inform students on the dangers of drug and alcohol abuse.

-- Provides students with a toolbox of positive options and solutions to peer pressure.
+- Provide students with a toolbox of positive options and solutions to peer pressure.

-Have a look at our brand new Teachers’ Guide that will help educators facilitate and continue the conversation around consent before and after we bring the show to your school.
+Have a look at our Teachers’ Guide that aimed to help educators facilitate and continue the conversation around consent before and after viewing the presentation!

 “Made me more aware for not only myself, but my friends and the kinds of pressure and situations I can help prevent by being savvy about how I choose to act…”